ARTICLE

 P&C insurers are raising prices to protect their margins, but addressing this margin pressure also requires insurers to identify and de-construct the sources of excess returns on the portfolio side, to drive further optimization and develop resilient asset portfolios that are “liability aware”.

 This challenge is magnified in APAC by the region’s scarcity of long-duration assets, which forces insurers to invest in USD and EUR-denominated assets.
-Interest rate (IR) and foreign exchange (FX) hedging therefore becomes critical, as do tools that can help insurers perfect their hedging abilities.
+Interest rate and FX hedging therefore becomes critical, as do tools that can help insurers perfect their hedging abilities.
 Bloomberg’s MARS assists with IR risks with its powerful scenario-modelling functionality, while AIM provides FX overlays and PORT assists with FX hedged benchmarking.
 In addition, Bloomberg supports all these elements with cash monitoring, portfolio and ALM monitoring and execution solutions.

-Bloomberg’s mid-year outlook notes how efficiency gains have successfully eased margin pressure in some areas, for example the higher repair costs of NEVs; CPIC, for instance, saw margin gains from optimizing its NEV business model.
+Bloomberg’s 2026 outlook notes how efficiency gains have successfully eased margin pressure in some areas, for example the higher repair costs of NEVs; CPIC, for instance, saw margin gains from optimizing its NEV business model.

 But to be valuable, this knowledge cannot be held in siloes.
 Bloomberg’s Research Management Solutions (RMS) suite helps investment teams capture and centralize proprietary research, enabling faster, more informed decisions to support portfolio growth, helping life insurers attain healthy NBVs and P&C firms manage claims inflation.